 Game is over when one team reaches 35 points or 20 minutes has expired (there is a half-time break after 10 minutes of play).

-Here are the iterations of my game:
+Here are the iterations of this game:

 Initial Concept (Brainstorming):

-My main question: what are some activities where people lose track of time, while having fun?
+Main question: what are some activities where people lose track of time, while having fun?

 Answer: Use quiz-bowl type questions to determine progress of offense